mavanish/VirTex/README.md

 # VirTex
-Python code to do virtual texture analys, developed at CMMG, IMS, UConn
+Python code to do virtual texture analysis of metals, developed at CMMG, IMS, UConn.